LiYuanyuanFighting/BioInformatics/projec/nextStep.md

+X: features , if 500 samples, 1000 features for each sample, then 1000 columns, 500 rows
+y: response, 500 rows, 1 column

 Finally, return to the original: do feature selection for all datasets before spliting, otw the indices won't be correct: pred = clf.best_estimator_.predict(Xtest[Xtrain.columns])